What is happening in Beirut?

 In a joint statement, Hezbollah — the country’s strongest political party and militant group backed by Iran and designated by the United States as a terrorist group — and allied group Amal said, “This aggression by organized, armed groups aims to drag the country to purposeful disorder,” adding an urge for the army to quickly intervene.

-The escalation could strain what remains of stability in a country teetering on the brink, under the compounding strains of violence, shortages, economic meltdown, distrust of institutions and the coronavirus pandemic.
+The escalation could test what remains of stability in a country teetering on the brink, under the compounding strains of violence, shortages, economic meltdown, distrust of institutions and the coronavirus pandemic.

 What to know